On this page

 4. What are the tax implications of retiring before age 60?

 The key point to remember when it comes to accessing your super account if you retire before age 60 is you will generally pay more tax than if you wait until you reach age 60.

 Taking your super before you turn 60 can have a significant impact on how much – if any – tax you pay when withdrawing your super benefit, as super withdrawals after age 60 are generally free of any tax.

 The tax rules for withdrawing your super savings if you retire before age 60 are complex.
 If you withdraw some of your super benefit under the age of 60 but after you have reached your preservation age, you will pay tax on some elements of your super benefit.

 5. What are the options for withdrawing my super benefit?

 When you withdraw your super savings at retirement, you can choose to take a lump sum, an income stream or a combination of both:

 - Income stream (super pension or annuity) – If you decide to take a super income stream, you will receive a series of regular payments from your super fund.
 These must be paid at least annually and must meet the minimum annual payment rules set by the government.

 - Lump sum – This is a single payment whereby you withdraw some or all of your super.
 If you take a lump sum the money is no longer within the super system; if you invest it outside super, any investment returns received on the money will not be taxed at super’s concessional tax rate of 15%.
 Instead, your investment earnings will be taxed at your marginal tax rate, which could be as high as 45% (plus the Medicare levy).

-6. What is the average super account balance for Australians at age 55?
+6. What is the average super account balance for Australians in their late 50s?